jjh4450/faceboy/README.md

         }
 ###   Is this artificial intelligence a good judge?
 I'm not sure because only 220 people do this AI and many people say "AI said I'am very handsome!!" but...
-I never saw it more than normal...
+I never saw AI say very handsome!! for me

 picopass127@gmail.com / [bit.ly/faceboy](https://bit.ly/faceboy)